prabhuignoto/react-chrono-docs/docs/features/outline.md

 React Chrono includes an outline feature that allows users to quickly navigate to specific items within the timeline.
 This is particularly useful for long timelines with many events.

-The outline functionality is supported in `VERTICAL` and `VERTICAL_ALTERNATING` modes.
-When enabled, an outline button appears in the top-left corner of the timeline (or top-right if the layout is [flipped](./flip-layout.md)).
+The outline functionality is **automatically available** in `vertical` and `alternating` modes.
+An outline button appears in the top-left corner of the timeline (or top-right if the layout is [flipped](./flip-layout.md)).
 Clicking this button reveals a popover menu listing all timeline items.

-## Enabling the Outline
+## Using the Outline

-To activate the outline feature, add the `enableOutline` prop to your `<Chrono>` component and set it to `true`.
+The outline feature is enabled by default in vertical and alternating modes - no configuration needed:

 ```jsx
 import React from "react";